pantheon-systems/WordPress/wp-content/plugins/woocommerce-multilingual/readme.txt

 * A fatal error occurred when using old WordPress versions (before 4.4.0) - rest_get_url_prefix didn't exist
 * The admin orders page was loading slower than necessary
 * A PHP fatal error was occurring when using the Adventure Tours extension
+* A product addon was added to the cart more then once in combination with Bookings
 * For translated products, the product variation names were displayed in the old format (before WooCommerce 3.0)
 * The prices in the secondary currencies for products in secondary languages for products read via the REST API were incorrect
 * CSS for the currency switcher was loaded when the multi-currency was not enabled
+* Visual Composer field value not updated in WooCommerce Multilingual translation editor after update original
+* Wrong count of not translated products on WooCommerce Multilingual Status tab
 * Fixed a javascript error on the shop page
 * It was not possible to use the clear cart feature with enabled WPML Ajax cookies only
 * WooCommerce Product Bundles: Bundled items filtering by variation was not synced with translations